cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: Embarrassingly parallel large-scale geospatial analysis with Nearest Neighbor Gaussian Processes using the BRISC R-package
+    title: <a href="presentations/Arkajyoti_Saha_BRISC_in_R.pdf">Embarrassingly parallel large-scale geospatial analysis with Nearest Neighbor Gaussian Processes using the BRISC R-package</a>
     time: 3:10 PM
     room: Bezos (G04 on the first floor)
     speaker: Arkajyoti Saha, <a href="https://stat.uw.edu/">Department of Statistics, University of Washington</a>